metrorailings/OwlBlog/content/posts/rams-over-cowboys.md

 * Being able to run the ball also opened up that other thing McVay loves to call - the crossing routes.
-And really, the man coverage schemes that Dallas runs on defense is mighty susceptible to those types of routes, especially if the linebackers are far more preoccupied defending the run.
-As I expected, Jason Garrett and Rod Marinelli were averse to changing up their defensive philosophy, even if those defensive shifts would almost certainly put their players in better position to attack opposing offenses.
+And really, the man coverage schemes that Dallas runs on defense are mighty susceptible to those types of routes, especially if the linebackers are too preoccupied defending the run.
+As I expected, Jason Garrett and Rod Marinelli were averse to shifting defenders into zone coverage, even if playing zone would have put the defensive backs in better position this game.

-* Neither team was able to mount much of a pass rush, but the Rams' defensive linemen generally saw more success than their counterparts on the Cowboys.
+* Neither team was able to mount much of a pass rush, but the Rams' defensive linemen generally saw more success than their Cowboys' counterparts.
 Aaron Donald had his moments, as did Ndamukong Suh and Dante Fowler.
-Collectively, the defensive line's best play came on a 4th down, when Ezekiel Elliott was stuffed at the line of scrimmage.
+Collectively, the defensive line's best play came on a 4th down late in the game, when Ezekiel Elliott was stuffed at the line of scrimmage.

 * Home field advantage is a hell of a thing sometimes.
 It's pretty clear the Rams were gifted a touchdown late in the game - the referees did not call holding on a Los Angeles offensive lineman that was pretty damn clearly holding a Cowboys defensive end illegally.
-Had the game been played in Dallas, I think the referees would have been bold enough to throw the flag.
+Had the game been played in Dallas, I think the referees would have been bold enough to throw that flag.